MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # About Windows containers

 Imagine a kitchen.
-Inside this single room is everything you need to have a functioning kitchen: the oven, pans, sink, and so on.
+Inside this single room is everything you need to cook a meal: the oven, pans, sink, and so on.
 This is our container.

 ![An illustration of a fully furnished kitchen with yellow wallpaper inside of a black box.](media/box1.png)